 Master’s-level Computer Science Curriculum

-While it would be exhaustive to expand upon every possible area of expertise, there are five or so starting points to get you career contemplations started:
+While it would be exhaustive to expand upon every possible area of expertise, there are five or so starting points to get your career contemplations started:

-- Database systems: Similarly, database experts focus on the way in which data is stored, modified, and/or deleted throughout a constant process of use and reuse.
+- Database systems: Similarly, database experts focus on how data is stored, modified, and/or deleted throughout a constant process of use and reuse.
 Database systems have specific languages (like SQL), and database engineers can capture significant value for organizations through efficiently designing database systems for security, scalability, efficiency, and concurrency.